dimitri-nicolo/calico/networking/egress-gateway-aws.md

 These permissions are the same as those required by the AWS VPC CNI (since both CNIs need to provision the same kinds of resources).

-#### Configure IP reservations for each dedicated AWS Subnet
+#### Configure IP reservations for each VPC Subnet

-Since the first four IP addresses and the last IP address in an AWS subnet cannot be used, it is important to prevent {{site.prodname}} from trying to use them.
-For each AWS subnet that you plan to use, ensure that you have an entry in an [`IPReservation` resource](../reference/resources/ipreservation) for its first four IP addresses and its final IP address.
+Since the first four IP addresses and the last IP address in a VPC Subnet cannot be used, it is important to prevent {{site.prodname}} from _trying_ to use them.
+For each VPC Subnet that you plan to use, ensure that you have an entry in an [`IPReservation` resource](../reference/resources/ipreservation) for its first four IP addresses and its final IP address.

-For example, if your chosen AWS Subnets are `100.64.0.0/22` and `100.64.4.0/22`, you could create the following `IPReservation` resource, which covers both AWS Subnets (if you're not familiar with CIDR notation, replacing the `/22` of the origninal subnet with `/30` is a shorthand for "the first four IP addresses"):
+For example, if your chosen VPC Subnets are `100.64.0.0/22` and `100.64.4.0/22`, you could create the following `IPReservation` resource, which covers both VPC Subnets (if you're not familiar with CIDR notation, replacing the `/22` of the origninal subnet with `/30` is a shorthand for "the first four IP addresses"):

 ```yaml